 Stress At Work Claims

-We specialise in helping victims of injury claim the compensation they deserve.
-Work-related stress claims and compensation is a particular area of expertise for our solicitors.
+We specialise in helping victims of injury claim the compensation they deserve, work-related stress compensation is a particular area of expertise for our solicitors.
 Call today to see if you are eligible for a stress at work claim.

 In truth, work-related stress is something no employee should have to endure.
-However, many do so in silence because they are unaware of their employee rights or they feel uncomfortable doing anything about it.
-At The Compensation Experts, we work together with personal injury lawyers with specialist knowledge in work-related stress claims and compensation law.
+However, many do so in silence because they’re unaware of their work related stress rights or they feel uncomfortable doing anything about it.
+At The Compensation Experts, we work together with personal injury lawyers who have specialist knowledge in work-related stress claims and compensation law.

 Stress at work claims, in general, are rarely a straightforward process.
-Psychiatric damage is harder to prove than bodily harm as the injury is usually not visibly displayed to those around them.
+Unfortunately, psychiatric damage is harder to prove than physical harm as the injury is usually not visibly displayed to those around them.
 However, that’s not to say it doesn’t manifest itself physically.
-Many symptoms of work-related stress, stress-related illnesses, and factors that can help lead to compensation for stress caused in the workplace can include the following.
+Many symptoms of work-related stress, stress-related illnesses, and factors that can help lead to compensation for stress caused in the workplace can include the following:

-- Feeling irrationally irritable or close to tears.
+- Feeling irrationally irritable or close to tears for long periods

 take reasonable steps to ensure the working environment is safe.

-Further legislation now dictates that employers are required by law to carry out appropriate risk assessments.
-In addition, they must make reasonable adjustments to provide for employees who suffer from stress.
-They must also protect those who have an underlying condition which makes them susceptible to occupational stress than others.
+Further legislation now dictates that employers are required by law to carry out appropriate risk assessments for their working environment.
+In addition, they must make reasonable adjustments to provide for employees who suffer regularly from stress, while ensuring they protect those who have any underlying conditions which makes them more susceptible to occupational stress than others.
 Failure to do any of the above can be treated as a violation of your work related stress rights.

-The retail manager’s employer was found to be liable.
-In essence, they could have reasonably foreseen that working such long hours was unsustainable and would lead to physical and mental health issues but chose to be negligent of the issue.
+In this case, the retailer could have reasonably foreseen that working such long hours was unsustainable and would lead to physical and mental health issues but chose to be negligent of the issue.

 Work-related stress may be considered a psychiatric injury but the same principles as a physical injury apply to an application, which is proving that you have suffered an illness or injury and that your employer’s negligence or mistake caused it.